SavRS Tech 03.03.00: The Netz

-The Nippon Netto is a little more open than the Reich but also heavily censored in content.
+The Imperial Netto is a little more open than the Reich but also heavily censored in content.
 Where the Nazis control it on the access level, the Empire controls it on the content level.
 One still has to access through their ID card, and all access is tracked by the government.

 Of course there is a Shadow Net here as well, and it is connected through its own protocols to its equivalent on the Reich side.

-Virtual Reality is just past its infancy stage in 2065.
+Virtual Reality is just past its infancy stage in 2065, publicly.
 Neural network connections has been developed but are extremely expensive.
 Only the highest levels of government have access to this technology and the underground is working hard to steal and replicate it.
 It allows the user faster access to information (at the speed of thought) and gives a major advantage to the user.

 The networks on Colonies are not dissimilar to the ones on Erde but they are not directly connected to the homeworld real-time.
 Information still travels at the speed of light, so information from Erde takes time to get to each of the colonies.
 Although not unsurmountable, the times delays especially in the Outer Planets can affect efficiency.